Violence Against Women Act

 - What is Stalking?

 UT Health San Antonio does not discriminate on the basis of sex in its educational programs and sexual harassment and sexual violence are types of discrimination.
-Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include dating violence, domestic violence and stalking.
-As a result, UT Health San Antonio issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, education and procedures that address sexual assault, domestic violence, dating violence and stalking whether the incident occurs on or off campus and when it is reported to a university official.
-UT Health San Antonio prohibits the offense of domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the university community.
-UT Health San Antonio maintains a complete policy governing sexual misconduct for all students, staff and faculty that is digitally available at all times.
+Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include dating violence, domestic violence, and stalking.
+As a result, UT Health San Antonio issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, education and procedures that address sexual assault, domestic violence, dating violence and stalking whether the incident occurs on or off-campus and when it is reported to a university official.
+UT Health San Antonio prohibits the offense of domestic violence, dating violence, sexual assault, and stalking and reaffirms its commitment to maintaining a campus environment emphasizing the dignity and worth of all members of the university community.
+UT Health San Antonio maintains a complete policy governing sexual misconduct for all students, staff, and faculty that is digitally available at all times.
 UT Health San Antonio does not tolerate physical abuse, threats of violence, physical assault or any form of sexual assault, including, but not limited to acquaintance or date rape, domestic and dating violence or stalking.
 In addition, all such acts of sexual violence are considered forms of sexual harassment covered under Title IX of the Education Amendments of 1972.

 "Consent", as defined in the Texas Penal Code; means assent in fact, whether express or apparent.